 Some examples of topical treatments include:

-Podofilox is a gel or solution-based dosage available through a doctor’s prescription used to treat warts between the genitals and rectum.
+• Podofilox: Podofilox is a gel or solution-based dosage available through a doctor’s prescription, used to treat warts between the genitals and rectum.

-Trichloroacetic Acid (TCA) is a chemical solution applied through a professional healthcare provider that kills the proteins of genital wart cells.
+• Trichloroacetic acid (TCA): Trichloroacetic Acid (TCA) is a chemical solution applied by a professional healthcare provider that kills the proteins of genital wart cells.

 Topical treatments are generally less invasive than cryotherapy, laser surgery, or electrosurgery.

 In most cases, treatment is unnecessary if your genital warts are small and you don’t have any severe symptoms.
-Moreover, genital warts are easier to treat if you begin from the start of noticing them.
+Moreover, genital warts are easier to treat if you begin treatment as soon as you notice them.
 You also may want to treat genital warts for cosmetic reasons, as they may be embarrassing.

 During treatment, avoid irritating soaps and lotions.
 Having intercourse may also irritate the skin, and it is best to avoid that until treatment is finished.
 It may take several weeks for a genital wart treatment to be effective, depending on the type of treatment.

 The good news is that warts themselves can be treated and removed.
-Some genital warts cases will resolve on their own over time, but they cannot be guaranteed to go away entirely without treatment.
+Some cases of genital warts will resolve on their own over time, but they cannot be guaranteed to go away entirely without treatment.

 Unfortunately, there is no medical cure for the human papillomavirus (HPV) itself.
 Some people’s bodies are able to clear the virus naturally over time.
 You will need screenings to confirm if the virus is still active in your body.